Humility & Hunger continues to mobilise and inspire

 As nations began grappling with the spread of COVID-19, international conferences and travel were no longer possible.
 For H&H, however, their vision has remained the same, but the methods and delivery changed.

-For the staff of this ministry, their usual life is filled with writing and recording music.
+For the volunteer staff of this ministry, their usual life is filled with writing and recording music.
 During the lockdown in Western Australia, they were still able to carry that out, but now virtually.
 So they used the time as an opportunity to create and be productive.
 In May and June, as restrictions began lifting in WA, they were able to meet and practice songs together again.

 In July, the “Online Gatherings 2020” were held.
 For four weeks, H&H hosted these virtual conferences as times of worship, message and prayer.
 Each week focused on one of the following countries: Indonesia, South Korea, North America and Australia.
 Each gathering was filled with awe, adamant fellowship with God and a pleading for His presence in parts of the world.